9 Best Investment Apps in the UK for 2024

 Moneyfarm

-Moneyfarm provides a solid option for those looking to invest with an active fund manager.
-Its transparent communication style and slick presentation are a refreshing change from other more established firms on the market.
+Moneyfarm provides a solid option for investing with an active fund manager.
+Its transparent communication style and slick presentation are refreshing from other more established firms.
 The company offer a simplified user experience without appearing too basic, while its strong historical performance and detailed educational resources suggest client funds are in capable hands.

-Providing valuable client services such as live investment consultations, Moneyfarm is a great option for new investors.
-Despite growing competition from the likes of Nutmeg and Wealthify, there’s a lot to love about Moneyfarm, it’s trading app, and its commitment to providing quality service to its clients.
+Moneyfarm provides valuable client services such as live investment consultations, and it is a great option for new investors.
+Despite growing competition from the likes of Nutmeg and Wealthify, there’s a lot to love about Moneyfarm, its trading app, and its commitment to providing quality service to its clients.

 Moneyfarm Account Types: Stocks and Shares ISA, SIPP, GIA, Junior ISA